Skip to content

 gravy

-One thing that any true blue Malaysian must have when they are having their plain white rice for breakfast, lunch or dinner is gravy.
+One thing that any true blue Malaysian must have when they are having their plain white rice for breakfast, lunch or is .

 Rice unfortunately is the staple food in this part of the world and gravy have been a “close partner” when it comes to have a rice based dish.
 This is why you will see a Malaysian’ face glowing with anticipation when he order Nasi Kandar at our local mamak restaurants – the guy handling the dishes will wipe 2-3 gravy from the various curries into your plate.